ealapoludileep/RailYatri/Readme.md

 flass --app app run --host=0.0.0.0
 ```

-Optional Step: IF you want to run the app in debug mode
+Optional Step: If you want to run the app in debug mode run by add --debug option

 ```console
 flask --app app --debug --host=0.0.0.0